 My morning routine is the main reason I have been able to get so much done thus far in my life.

 A very common question I get asked is, “How do you manage to get so much done?”
-My answer never changes, “Strategically planning my mornings, and being very selective of the people and things that receive my attention.”
+My answer never changes, “Winning the morning, and being very selective of the people and things that receive my attention.”

 It’s almost like people are waiting for some big secret to be revealed.
 There is no secret.
 Indulge in some research and read about some of the people you look up to who have done extraordinary things with their lives.
 I’m almost 100 percent certain that you will come across their willingness to start their day early and win first thing in the morning.

-Here are three things you can do to help make sure your mornings are extremely beneficial.
+Here are three things you can do to ensure you are winning the morning.

 1. Be an early riser.